-YIIP is a one to two year, full-time program for college graduates prepared to complete graduate level coursework and conduct supervised research in biomedical laboratories on the UConn Health campus.
-The program provides individualized mentorship, academic support, and career guidance.
-In the first year, the curriculum consists of a minimum of 6 course credits per semester.
-YIIP Scholars earn a stipend through their employment as UConn Graduate Assistants.
-In addition, the tuition expense associated with required graduate level courses is waived for YIIP Scholars.
+YIIP is a one to two year, full-time program for college graduates comprised of graduate level coursework and supervised research in biomedical laboratories on the campus of UConn Health.
+This is not a post-baccalaureate program, but individualized mentorship, academic support, and career guidance is provided.
+YIIP Scholars are employed as Graduate Assistants and also may qualify for health insurance coverage.
+In addition, the tuition expense and basic fees associated with required graduate level courses are waived for YIIP Scholars.

-This is NOT a post-baccalaureate program.
-The applicant must be prepared to complete graduate level scientific coursework.
-Upon successful completion of graduate courses and research, a scholar will obtain a Graduate Certificate of Research Experience in Biomedical Science from UConn.
-In year two, scholars who meet the academic qualifications and successfully complete the first year may have the opportunity to pursue a Master of Science in Biomedical Science.
-By successfully fulfilling the program requirements, YIIP Scholars will acquire the expertise necessary to enter a M.D., M.D.-Ph.D. or Ph.D. program.
+Upon successful completion of year one, a scholar obtains a Biomedical Science Research Experience Graduate Certificate.
+In year two, scholars who meet the academic qualifications and successfully complete their first year may have the opportunity to pursue a Master of Science in Biomedical Science.

 All applicants must:

-- Have completed a baccalaureate degree from an accredited college or university with a minimum of an overall 3.0 GPA.
+- Have completed a baccalaureate degree from an accredited college or university with a minimum overall 3.0 GPA.

-- Demonstrate high motivation and potential to become a basic scientist with a goal of attaining a M.D., M.D.-Ph.D. or Ph.D.
+- Demonstrate high motivation and potential to become a basic scientist with a goal of attaining a Ph.D.in the field of regeneration.

 - Meet all eligibility criteria and have a high probability of fulfilling the social and educational goals of this program.